PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Introduction

+The second route is based on \emph{pure visual modality understanding}.
+As illustrated in Fig.\ref{fig:intro}(b), this approach generally avoids parsing PDF documents and instead treats each page as an image, and utilizing multimodal LLMs for document understanding tasks~\cite{liu2024textmonkey,chen2024far,wei2025vary}.
+However, high-resolution images and numerous pages generate a large number of visual tokens, significantly increasing the models' input token length and leading to scalability issues.
+This makes it challenging to process multi-page long documents efficiently.
+While some recent multi-page visual document understanding models handle up to 8 pages~\cite{liu2024focus} or 20 pages~\cite{TITO2023109834}, they typically encode each page separately and perform page-level visual feature interactions such as concatenation~\cite{SlideVQA2023,blau2024gram}.
+Nevertheless, as the number of pages grows, computational resource consumption escalates substantially, rendering these models inefficient for processing longer documents.
+Although some recent VisualRAG-based models~\cite{yu2024visrag,chen2025svrag} try to find document pages related to the query, they perform poorly for text-intensive scenarios and cannot provide more fine-grained evidence.

 Considering the limitations of existing methods in multimodal understanding of long PDF documents, we propose a new MLLM architecture with end-to-end sparse sampling, named \textbf{PDF-WuKong}.
 Since most user queries are only related to a small part of the content in a long document, the sparse sampling can significantly remove redundant noise information.
 It encodes text paragraphs and diagrams in the parsed PDF document, utilizing both text and image representations to identify and extract the most relevant evidence in response to a user's query.
-The sampled sparse evidence significantly reduces the number of input tokens of LLM and this process is independent of the length of the input documents.
+The sampled sparse evidence significantly reduces the number of input tokens of the LLM and this process is independent of the length of the input documents.
 Moreover, the sparse sampler and LLM can be integrated in an end-to-end manner for training and inference, optimizing the performance of multimodal representation and question answering while improving time efficiency.
-It is worth noting that this sparse sampler is a plug-and-play design that can be applied to any MLLMs.
-Another important characteristic is that it can naturally provide strong interpretability for the question answering.
+It is worth noting that this sparse sampler is a flexible and generic design that can be applied to various MLLM architectures through fine-tuning.
+Another important characteristic is that it can naturally provide strong interpretability for question answering.